Skip to main content

 Terraform Setup

-If you manage infrastructure as code, use the following Terraform configuration to create the cross-account IAM role.
+If you manage infrastructure as code, use the following Terraform configuration to create the cross-account IAM role with comprehensive read-only access.
+This approach uses inline policies to consolidate permissions from 18+ AWS managed policies, avoiding the 10-policy attachment limit.

-Replace the sts:ExternalId value with the External ID shown in your TierZero setup wizard.
+Replace the external_id variable value with the External ID shown in your TierZero setup wizard.

 terraform {